-Discussion: The Fertility Awareness Method (FAM) is a natural form of contraception based on recognizing bodily changes caused by the fluctuation of estrogen and progesterone during the menstrual cycle .
-When used correctly and consistently, this method enables women to identify the time surrounding ovulation when intercourse is likely to lead to conception .
-When trying to avoid pregnancy, a couple can use a diaphragm (if halachically approved) during this fertile period or abstain.
-FAM techniques can also be used for the opposite purpose, to optimize chances of conception when a couple is trying to achieve pregnancy .
+Discussion: The fertility awareness methods (FAM) are a natural form of contraception based on recognizing bodily changes caused by the fluctuation of estrogen and progesterone during the menstrual cycle.
+When used correctly and consistently, these methods enable women to identify the time surrounding ovulation when intercourse is likely to lead to conception.
+When trying to avoid pregnancy, the couple can either avoid relations during the fertile period or use a barrier-based method such as spermicide with or without a diaphragm (the latter being more effective).
+FAM techniques can also be used for the opposite purpose, to optimize chances of conception when a couple is trying to achieve pregnancy.

 - Hormonal fluctuation causes recognizable changes in basal body temperature, consistency of cervical fluid and the position of the cervix.

-- Sperm can live for more than 3 days in fertile-quality secretions , and
+- Sperm can live for about 5 days in fertile-quality secretions and

 Basal Body Temperature (BBT) - Oral temperature is taken each morning after a night's rest of at least 3 hours and charted.
 A consistent rise means that ovulation has taken place.
-Once this rise is verified, a woman is no longer fertile for the rest of the cycle .
+Once this rise is verified, and three days have passed, a woman is no longer fertile for the rest of the cycle.

 Cervical Secretions are checked prior to urination throughout the day.
 This is generally done at the vaginal opening.
-Cervical secretions change through out the cycle in response to the hormonal changes of the cycle .
-The cervical mucous differs slightly between the follicular and luteal phases.
+Cervical secretions change throughout the cycle in response to the hormonal changes of the cycle.
+The cervical mucus differs slightly between the follicular and luteal phases.
 During the follicular phase it tends to be clear, thin, and watery and typically not very noticeable to the woman.
 At ovulation the secretions become milkier, wetter, and thinner, and resemble egg-white.
-The progesteronal effect on cervical mucous during the luteal phase makes it thick, yellow, creamy, or even crusty or green.
+The progesteronal effect on cervical mucus during the luteal phase makes it thick, yellow, creamy, or even crusty or green.

-Changes in Cervical Position occur only at the time of ovulation .
+Changes in Cervical Position occur only at the time of ovulation.
 By inserting a finger deep in the vagina, a woman can recognize the changes before, during, and after ovulation.
 On infertile days, the cervix is lower, closed, and hard.
 At ovulation it moves upwards towards the uterus, opens, and softens.
-This is the only fertility sign that requires internal checking.

 Avoiding relations during the fertile period (which, for the observant couple, means only the post ovulatory phase) can shorten the time available to the couple for marital relations (depending on the woman's cycle length).
 In particular, mikveh night, when it is considered a mitzvah to have relations, often falls during the fertile period.
 Some rabbinic authorities allow the woman to immerse for the purpose of physical contact and closeness without intercourse.
 Others recommend that the couple delay mikveh immersion.